Kottiyoor: Biodiversity

 Kottiyoor is a part of the northern Western Ghats, (WWF code IM0135), it is classified as a tropical broad leaf forest.
 The region is a transition zone between the moist Cullenia-dominated forest in south to drier Dipterocarp forests in north.
 The region is classified under Critical biodiversity hot spot.
 The Kottiyoor forest is a part of Nilgiri Biosphere Reserve.
 Kottiyoor is connected to Wayanad through the Brahmagiri valley which is rich in wild flora and fauna.

 Kottiyoor Wildlife Sanctuary

 Kottiyoor Wildlife Sanctuary in Kottiyoor is declared as a wild life sanctuary by the Government of Kerala in 2011.
 It is the 23rd wild life sanctuary in Kerala.
 The total area of the zone is 3,037.98 hectares.
-It is in addition to the Aralam wild life sanctuary in Kannur District.
+It well-known sanctuary in Kannur District.
 Kottiyoor Wild Life Sanctuary is adjacent to the Bandipur National Park, a tiger reserve park in Karnataka border.

 Tourism

-Kottiyoor is an exciting tourist spot for biologists, nature sight seers and mountaineering trekkers.
-Neendunokki, Palukachiyamala, Chappumala, pannyamal, Kelakam are all serene green places suitable for Eco tourism.
-The forest is serene, a large variety of birds and seasonal butterflies are seen here.
-Palukachipara's hilltop is a well known location for usual trekkers'.
+Kottiyoor is a tourist spot for biologists, nature sight seers and mountaineering trekkers.
+Neendunokki, Palukachiyamala, Chappumala, Pannyamala, and Kelakam are all serene green places suitable for eco-tourism.
+The forest has a large variety of birds and seasonal butterflies.
+Palukachipara's hilltop is a known location for usual trekkers'.